 Additionally, on one day per month community members are invited to wear “Springer gear” to demonstrate their pride in our school, which is referred to as an “Eagle Pride Day.”
 Each new student receives a Springer t-shirt so that everyone can show their Eagle Pride.
-“Springer gear” goes on sale twice per year: once in the fall and again in the spring.
+“Springer gear” can be purchased here.

 Monthly, weekly… and as needed.
 Communication is a Springer core value which we reinforce through our actions.
 This starts with our Faculty and Instructional Assistants, who model effective communication in the classroom.
 Teachers and Administrators reach out to parents as needed to reinforce partnership (another core value) in an effort to understand and help each child succeed.
 Student work and school notifications are sent home each week in a “Wednesday Folder," and community updates are sent to Lower School and Middle School parents at the beginning of each month.

 Seven hours goes by fast.
 School begins around 8:00 a.m. and ends at 3:00 p.m. every day.
 Students are able to be dropped off as early as 7:30 a.m. as we offer staffing support to help our early arrivers.
 Dismissal in such a busy neighborhood is complicated, so we offer parents who pick up their children a number of options to help them get on and off campus in the way they are most comfortable.
 In order to allow students to break away from the rigor of the school day, Springer does not offer an extended day program.